Rick Perry veto controversy: Defense

 On August 19, 2014, Perry arrived at the Travis County jail where he was processed, photographed for his mug shot, finger printed, and released.
 Perry pleaded not guilty, and waived arraignment.
 On August 25, attorneys for Perry filed a writ of habeas corpus application to dismiss the felony charges against him.

 Perry hired former Clinton White House special counsel Mark Fabiani, GOP attorney Bobby Burchfield, defense lawyer David Botsford, Republican lawyer Ben Ginsberg, former Texas Supreme Court Justice Tom Phillips, and former McCain/Palin consultant Steve Schmidt to help him with legal issues and strategy around the indictment.
 Leading the team was Houston trial lawyer and Texas A&M University Regent Tony Buzbee.

-On September 8, 2014, in the second motion to dismiss the charges brought against the governor, lawyers for Perry referenced French King Louis XIV.
+On September 8, 2014, in the second motion to dismiss the charges brought against the governor, lawyers for Perry referenced the French king, Louis XIV.
 Perry's lawyers stated that Perry has "no more has custody or possession of the State's general revenue funds than does any Texan.
 No governor can say of his or her state what the Sun King said of France: "L'etat c'est moi."

 On October 3, 2014, Perry's lawyers filed another motion to have the charges dismissed, arguing that Lehmberg did not file a motion to have herself recused from the case and there was never an order from a judge recusing her from the case, contrary to the requirements of Texas state law.
 Also, Perry's lawyers argued that McCrum did not file the documentation that McCrum was required to file to take the oath of office.
 On the oath of office form from McCrum, McCrum's signature was missing and it was signed by Judge Richardson instead of McCrum.
 A state district judge rejected this motion to dismiss in November, while leaving all other motions to quash and writs still pending.

 On January 28, 2015, District Judge Bert Richardson of San Antonio again ruled that Perry's motion to quash and dismiss the indictment "does not challenge the sufficiency of the indictment."
 Special prosecutor Michael Crum has stated that the case is stronger than it may outwardly appear, and that it should be heard by a jury.

 On February 13, 2015, special prosecutors Mike McCrum and David Gonzalez, amended the indictment to fill out their argument that Perry's action was illegal.